dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 One of the most interesting things we found is how the model's understanding of nullability develops over time during training.
-Using the checkpoints in the Pythia model suite, we can track how our probe's performance improves as the models pretrained for longer.
+Using the checkpoints in the Pythia model suite, we can track how our probe's performance improves as the model is pretrained for longer.

 ![The performance of each Pythia model size during pretraining](images/accuracy_during_pretraining.svg)\